codeforIATI/iati-data-dump/README.md

 The original code relied heavily on [IATI Registry Refresher](https://github.com/IATI/IATI-Registry-Refresher), made by [@caprenter](https://github.com/caprenter) and [@Bjwebb](https://github.com/Bjwebb).

 The new, much faster code was contributed by [@notshi](https://github.com/notshi) and [@xriss](https://github.com/xriss).

+#### Contributing

+Feel free to raise an issue or send a pull request.